UniOfGreenwich/ace-2023_-ace_2023_team-1/README.md

 ### Testing with R

 Finally, to test the SLURM setup, an R script is created which generates 10000 random datasets, these datasets are then used to create a density plot jpg.
 Then the script is run 50 times parallelly on a single partition.
+This has been tested and run on the partition mycluster.
 Therefore, 50 plots are generated at once, as shown below.

 Here are some of the plots,